Updated: Apr 26

 In the absence of confidence, courage takes over.
 Confidence operates in the realm of the known, courage in that of the unknown, the uncertain, and the fearsome.
 I have known people that have more courage, than confidence and ability!
 Courage is a nobler attribute than confidence because it requires greater inner strength and because a courageous person is not easily deterred by the possibility of perceived danger, as they believe in their limitless capabilities.

 Self-confidence and self-esteem do not always go hand in hand.
 In particular, it is possible to be highly self-confident and yet to have profoundly low self-esteem, as is the case, for example, with many performers and celebrities, who can perform before an audience of thousands but still feel they are not good enough, they feel alone, unaccepted by others, lacking the self-worth necessary to go on...

-"Esteem" is derived from the Latin aestimare, meaning "to appraise, value, rate, weight, estimate," and self-esteem is our cognitive and, above all, emotional appraisal of our self-worth.
-More than that, it is the reflection of our overall and subjective emotional of our own worth, reflects and determines our relation to ourselves, to others, and to the world.
+"Esteem" is derived from the Latin aestimare, meaning "to appraise, value, rate, weigh, estimate," and self-esteem is our cognitive and, above all, emotional appraisal of our self-worth.
+More than that, it is the reflection of the overall and subjective emotions of our own worth, reflects and determines our relation to ourselves, to others, and to the world.

 Ideas for Improving Self-Esteem and Self-Confidence